Data center operators should prepare for disruption as demand for energy outgrows supply - Aggreko

 “Grid network reliability, power availability and last mile connectivity is known to be inconsistent in many regions, particularly for all up-and-coming markets such as Tokyo, Jakarta and Mumbai.

-“Adding to the challenge is the location of such data centres, with many increasingly positioned inside the major metropolitan locations and, as such posing difficulties for local utilities to upgrade the infrastructure due to space constraints and huge cost.”
+“Adding to the challenge is the location of such data centers, with many increasingly positioned inside the major metropolitan locations and, as such posing difficulties for local utilities to upgrade the infrastructure due to space constraints and huge cost.

 Bapat believes that operators and developers need to understand gaps in infrastructure, and they must also provide a way to bridge those gaps to deal with power supply challenges and tight project delivery timelines.